karayabin/universe-snapshot/universe/Ling/Light/personal/mydoc/pages/light-application-recommended-structure.md

     /templates:                             # a directory containing templates of the light plugins, and/or templates in general
         /Light_MyPlugin:                    # the directory containing templates for the Light_MyPlugin plugin
             - ...
-    /www:                                   # the web root directory
+    /www:                                   # the web root directory (www stands for generic "world wide web" expression, not for the specific www domain name)
         /plugins:                           # the directory for light plugins web assets /Light_MyPlugin:                # the web assets dir for the Light_MyPlugin planet /css:                       # an example directory, not part of the recommendation